reer-ide/reer-rhino-mcp-plugin/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## License

+This project is licensed under a modified BSD 3-Clause License with additional protections for REER branding - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This plugin is built upon the [Rhino MCP project](https://github.com/reer-ide/rhino_mcp)